 - The landlord must agree to rent their property to the HAP tenant.

 - The local authority will make a monthly payment to the landlord.
 This payment is made on the last Wednesday of each month.
-The payment is subject to terms and conditions and that the HAP tenant pays their rent contribution to the local authority.
+The payment is subject to terms and conditions including the HAP tenant pays their rent contribution to the local authority.

 - Rent contributions will generally be made through An Post’s Household Budget Scheme.
 If the HAP tenant does not pay this rent contribution, HAP payments to their landlord will be suspended and eventually stopped.
 The HAP tenant is then responsible for paying the full rent themselves.